HISTORICAL BACKGROUND AND INTRODUCTION TO CHROME PLATING

 Due to the high toxicity of Chromium in its hexavalent form (Cr VI) severe limitations are currently placed on its use.
 Metallic chromium, on the other hand, even when deposited from hexavalent chromium baths, has no limitations on its use since it is inert, and its dissolution in aggressive environments is also not problematic since it transforms from zerovalent chromium (Cr°) to nontoxic Cr trivalent (Cr III).

-Due to the hazardous nature of hexavalent chromium, the REACh regulation restricted its use to companies that have obtained authorisation.
+Due to the hazardous nature of hexavalent chromium, the REACh regulation restricted its use to companies that have obtained authorization.
 For this reason, electrolytes using trivalent chromium, instead of hexavalent chromium, have been developed in recent years for decorative chromium plating.
 To date, there are no alternatives to hexavalent chromium for hard chrome plating.

 The properties of electrolytically deposited metallic chromium are well known, and the use of chromium plating is still among the most popular methods of protecting metal objects from corrosion and wear.